SpikeHD/ubiapi/README.md

 The `Ubisoft` class is used for basic requests as well as authentication.
 You'll notice that you need to provide an "appid" in the constructor.
 The easiest way to get this is to:

 1. Open the developer tools on your web browser
-2. If possible, filter URLs by "public"
+2. If possible, filter URLs by the word "public" (we're looking for the URL "https://public-ubiservices.ubi.com")
 3. Find an `iplocation` GET request (look out for OPTIONS requests, they won't have what you're looking for)
 4. Find "Ubi-AppId" in the request headers